… More specifically a Design Guide and a React Component Library with a very unique SASS architecture.

-UPDATE: I am working on the 2.0 version with accessibility in mind and lots of improvements.
+UPDATE: I am working on the 2.0 version.
 I am putting the code up in codesanbox so you can take a look at the work in progress.

 This is a continuation of a series of posts I made last year about Design Systems.
 Because the best product is the one created by its user, and because I like to talk the talk and walk the walk.
 In this post, I will be walking you through the process of creation and maintenance of OSKRHQ.DS, my own Design System crafted from those earlier postings.